EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 Our goal is to enter UDP packets with source port 500 to flow X, and those with source port 1000 to flow Y. Thus, we need two measurement starter modules (and two measurement recorders in the servers):

-**TODO** do we need two recorders? yes. because there is classification in the server side as well. -> actually, do we need packet data filters in the servers? if not, one recorder might be enough
+**TODO** do we need two recorders? yes. because there is classification in the server side as well. -> actually, do we need packet data filters in the servers? if not, one recorder might be enough -> try, but no need for classification on the server side

 .. literalinclude:: ../omnetpp.ini
    :start-at: numMeasurementModules